 Proposals will be reviewed by an independent outside panel of MOD practitioners recruited and convened by SUMC.
 SUMC will announce the selected participants in the spring of 2018.

-SUMC will host a webinar on February 21 at 2pm ET, describing the program and the application, review, and selection processes.
+SUMC hosted an informational webinar on February 21, (recording available at the link) describing the program and the application, review, and selection processes.
 For further questions, see the Program Description and the On-Ramp FAQ page, or contact SUMC at OnRamp@sharedusemobilitycenter.org.